Women in Engineering Living Learning Community (WiE LLC)

 Students interested in living in this community should indicate their preference on UMassD's housing application.

 2020-2021 WiE LLC Events

-In 2019-20 we held a variety of academic, social, and career related events including, but not limited to:
+This year, we have a variety of academic, social, and career related events planned.
+These include, but are not limited to:

 WiE LLC Peer Mentor Position

 The College of Engineering has filled the Peer Mentor position for our 2020-21 Women in Engineering Living Learning Community.

 As a WiE LLC Peer Mentor, you will: